uktrade/ci-image-builder/README.md

 ### Prerequisites

-- Ensure the environment image is pointing to the location of the `ci-image-builder` ECR image.
+- The environment image is pointing to the location of the `ci-image-builder` ECR image.
-  - _Note: The tag `latest` does not need to be supplied and is optional._
+  - The tag `latest` does not need to be supplied and is optional.
-- Ensure the `buildspec` configuration is correctly configured to point to the source code `buildspec.yml` file.
+- The `buildspec` configuration is correctly configured to point to the source code `buildspec.yml` file.
-  - _Note: This may point to a `buildspec.yml` file in a `codebuild` directory._
+  - This may point to a `buildspec.yml` file in a `codebuild` directory.

 AWS Reference: https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html